snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 * `authorize()` Authorizes a new or existing open transaction.
 Throws exception if transaction is already authorized or captured.

 * `capture()` Captures a new or existing open/authorized transaction.
-Throws exception if transaction is already captured.
+Throws exception if the transaction is already captured.

-* `refund()` For making full refund on captured transaction.
+* `refund()` For making full refund on captured transactions.
 Need to implement.

-* `refundAmount(Decimal refundAmount)` For making partial refund on captured transaction.
+* `refundAmount(Decimal refundAmount)` For making partial refund on captured transactions.
 Need to implement.

-* `setParent(Schema.SObjectField field, Object value)` For associating transaction record to a parent SObject record.
+* `setParent(Schema.SObjectField field, Object value)` For associating a transaction record to a parent SObject record.
 Need to implement.

 ### Examples

-Example 1: creating a Stripe Customer
+Example 1: Creating a Stripe Customer

 	try {
 		bt_stripe.P360_API_v1.Customer c = bt_stripe.P360_API_v1.customerFactory();